top of page

 The noun 'asphyxia' has its etymological origins in ancient Greek.
 It is formed from the Greek words 'a-' (meaning 'without') and 'sphyxis' (meaning 'pulse' or 'heartbeat').
 In ancient Greek medicine, 'asphyxia' referred to a condition in which a person's vital signs, including the pulse or heartbeat, were absent or severely diminished due to suffocation or lack of oxygen.
 The term emphasized the life-threatening nature of the condition.
 Over time, 'asphyxia' was adopted into Latin as 'asphyxia,' and from there, it entered various languages with its fundamental meaning preserved.
 Today, 'asphyxia' is used in the medical context to describe a state in which the body is deprived of oxygen, potentially leading to suffocation or even death.
 The etymology of 'asphyxia' underscores its historical association with the cessation of vital signs and the critical importance of oxygen for sustaining life.

-Quiz: Find the meaning of the noun asphyxia:
+Find the correct meaning of the noun asphyxia:

 Try Again!